iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 We could extract mean self-recruitment values from 17.5% of the published models, even though 29.7% of the papers used self-recruitment in their analysis.
 There was a large spread of the mean self-recruitment amongst the models, ranging from 0-98%, depending on the study, with a median self-recruitment value of 13.0%.
 Local retention, while mentioned for 31.7% of studies, we were only able to get mean local retention values for 5.5% of the models.
 Most people only reported potential connectivity models (potential is the probability of settlement, where realised is a more accurate measure offset by biological processes such as egg production and mortality).
 Mean local retention ranged from 0.3-46.0%, with a median value of 6.0%.
 Overall mean settlement success of the larvae was extracted for 18.02% of the studies, ranging from 0.1-80% successful settlement rates, with a median of 26.8%.

-### How does introducing behaviour influence connectivity
+#What parameters are important for connectivity models
+## Discuss the common metrics used for comparison
+Why did we use the metrics we did?
+What were the issues with only have a few metrics.

+## Is the choice of physical parameter important?

+## Is the choice of biological parameter important?

 *TODO: Should I do Kruskall-Wallace tests between these groups to see the statistical differences, or just visualise it*

+###Swimming behaviours
-From the reviewed papers, if movement or settlement sensory was included in the model, it reduced the mean self-recruitment occurring of the model (@fig:behaviours_sr).
-This is an unexpected result, considering the overriding consensus is that self-recruitment is increased through behavioural implementations in the model.
+Models which included movement or settlement sensory had overall lower mean self-recruitment levels than those which did not (@fig:behaviours_sr, INCLUDE STATS).
+This is an unexpected result, considering the overriding consensus is that self-recruitment is increased through behavioural implementations in the model (CITES).
 While the maximum values for mean self-recruitment are higher with behaviour, other model parameters specific to the studies could be influencing this trend.
 If both these behaviours were included, then self-recruitment increased, although there are fewer data points for comparison.
 The large spread of values for self-recruitment, ranging from close to 100% down to almost none, also suggest that the is a mix of parameters influencing the self-recruitment seen in models.

 The opposite trend appears to occur for settlement success (@fig:behaviours_ss).
 The highest settlement success occurred when multiple behaviours of movement & settlement or movement & orientation & settlement were all included in the model.
-Unfortunately there were not many studies that included orientation to draw meaningful comparisons about orientation influenced connectivity amongst the papers, but the strong assumption is that it would also increase settlement success, as shown in individual studies {Staaterman:2012ek}.
+Unfortunately there were not many studies that included orientation to draw meaningful comparisons about the influence of orientation on connectivity patterns, but the strong assumption is that it would also increase settlement success, as shown in individual studies {Staaterman:2012ek}.

 ![The effect of larval behaviour (movement, orientation & settlement sensory) on the mean self-recruitment in connectivity studies](../figs/behaviours_sr.png){#fig:behaviours_sr}

 ![The effect of larval behaviour (movement, orientation & settlement sensory) on the mean settlement success of larvae in connectivity studies](../figs/behaviours_ss.png){#fig:behaviours_ss}

+##Settlement competency
+The length of the settlement competency window (from the beginning age of settlement to the pelagic larval duration) had no effect on the mean settlement success.
+It did have a slight positive correlation with self-recruitment (r^0.27, df=18) and a strong negative correlation with local retention (r^0.70, df=9). (*Note: Do I want to show these graphs?*)

 ## Open / Closed system effect
 To see if there was an effect of the modelled geographical area on settlement, the regions were broadly categorised into open (coastal, island) or closed (bay or inland sea).
 There was no noticeable effect of geographical area on self-recruitment, however closed systems had double the median settlement success rate.
 This makes sense as in a closed system the choices of settlement sites for larvae are increased.
 Open systems will have higher degree of unsettled larvae as many are swept out into sea and away from settlement regions.
 There were not enough data points on local retention for comparison on geographical location.